AnthonyNicholas/dataTechTask/README.md

 4. Used beautifulSoup to parse each page in crashPages list and extract data.
 Put data into dataDict.
 5. Cleanse fatality data in dataDict - extract total fatalities, discard breakup of passenger/crew numbers.
 6. Produce sum of total fatalities using dataframe.sum().
+7. Produce top 3 airlines with the highest rate of incidents from dataframe using dataframe.groupby()
+8.